Firgrep/practice-data-struct/README.md

 ## Tests

+`npm run traversegraph` Tests the Breadth First- and Depth First Traversal algorithms respectively on a sample graph.

 `npm run quicklarge` Tests the Quicksort algorithm with a large dataset.

 `npm run quickrandom` Tests the Quicksort algorithm with a small but randomized dataset.